UNC Adams School of Dentistry (GRAD)

 • Varicella vaccination series (two shots) or a positive titer.

-• Hepatitis B vaccination series (three shots) and a positive hepatitis B antibody (HBsAb) quantitative titer.
+• Hepatitis B vaccination series (2- or 3-shot series) and a positive hepatitis B antibody (HBsAb) quantitative titer.
 (Please make sure your physician does not order a qualitative titer.)
 Ideally, a titer is recommended one to two months after completion of the series for proof of immunity to hepatitis B but can be checked at a later date.

 • Two-step tuberculosis skin test (TST) or a TB blood test (IGRA).
 DDS and DH students report to Campus Health and follow the testing procedures required.
 Advanced Dental Education students report to Employee Health and follow the testing procedures required.